myfreax/arp_scanner/README.md

 # arp_scanner
 A Flutter plugin for discovers devices on local network.
 It return IP v4 address, Mac Address,Interface Vendor and host name.
 ## Limit
-- Plugin only support Android Sdk Version 29
+- Plugin only support Android SDK Version 29 and below
 - The hostname resolve only work in 2.4G Wifi, otherwise return null
 ## Usage
 To use this plugin, add arp_scanner as a [dependency in your pubspec.yaml file](https://pub.dev/packages/arp_scanner).